InSite | Fibre reinforcement in lieu of traditional steel reinforcement

 Prior to the use of any fibre reinforcement, in lieu of traditional steel reinforcement, the developer is advised to seek confirmation from our structural engineering department, through our site surveyor, that the proposals would be acceptable to the warranty provider.

-Read more articles on the Resource Hub and sign up to receive our blog round-up.
+Read more articles on the InSite and sign up to receive our blog round-up.